desolaterobot/scarab/README.md

 4. File 'System Variables' and double-click on 'Path'.
 5. Add the path to the folder that contains this `scrb.exe` file.
 If you downloaded Scarab recently and did not move things around, this folder SHOULD be located in your Downloads folder: `C:\Users\<yourname>\Downloads`

 You can now immediately execute Scarab commands directly into terminal.
 For example, typing `scrb add` into Command Prompt would immediately add a note.
-Same goes for all other commands, just remember to type `scrb` in front of the command.
-This enables you to access Scarab functions quickly as long as you have the terminal on, as such as coding.
+Same goes for all other commands, just remember to type `scrb` in front.
+This enables you to access Scarab functions quickly in situations where your terminal is always open, such as when you are coding.